yw4401/FinBot/README.md

 Our work to implement the process can be roughly divided into four main parts:

-- Data Ingestion: Scraping news articles/KPIs and enriching them with additional information
+- Data Ingestion: Web crawling news articles/KPIs and enriching them with additional information
 - Model Improvements: Fine-tuning the LLMs to achieve desired performance and output format
 - Output Generation: Generating outputs via LLMs and augmenting the output with additional information